unixpunk/PlutoWeb/README.md

 Create new issues with suggestions for other software to package into images for the PlutoSDR and I'll see what I can do.

 # Notice
 The PlutoSDR was designed to be hacked...its a learning tool.
 There is NO security on it.
 It should NEVER be presented to the internet publicly.
-Any remote access should be done via VPN or other secure tunnle like SSH.
+Any remote access should be done via VPN or other secure tunnel like SSH.
 This ESPECIALLY includes PlutoWeb itself!

 # Features
 PlutoWeb interface up and running thanks to ImDroided